scottfalbo/scottfalbo/README.md

 As a long time end game MMO gamer and puzzler I enjoy solving problems and organizing solutions.
 I find great satisfaction in laying out repository patterns in .NET or figuring out entity relations for a database.
 When everything works out it's like beating a level of a game.
 If things don't work out it's a learning experience until they do.

 While I enjoy puzzling and problem solving I'm also a career artist with a passion for visual creation.
-With a firm understanding of composition and color theory I also enjoy building attractive, accessible and functional front ends.
+With a firm understanding of composition and color theory I also enjoy building visually appealing, and accessable, front ends.

 Thanks for looking, let's write some spells!